TritonDataCenter/smartos-docs/docs/download-smartos.md

 ## Using These Images

-Once you've downloaded an image, please read the [Getting Started with SmartOS][getting-started] guide for information on getting up to speed quickly and refer to one of the following pages applicable to your preferred installation type:
+Once you've downloaded an image, please read the [Quick Start][qs] and [Getting Started][getting-started] guides for information on getting up to speed quickly and refer to one of the following pages applicable to your preferred installation type:

 [getting-started]: getting-started-with-smartos.md
+[qs]: smartos-quick-start-guide.md

 * [Creating a SmartOS Bootable USB Key][create-usb]
 * [SmartOS as a VMware Guest][vmware-guest]